jaredallard/binhost/CONTRIBUTING.md

 ### Pull Request Format

 We do not provide templates for pull requests because of our nature of squash and merging using the PR body.
-As template would muddy each commit's body.
-So, feel free to use whatever format you'd like, but we'd like the following:
+A template would muddy each commit's body.
+So, feel free to use whatever format you'd like, but we'd like it to at least contain the following:

 - A clear and concise title following conventional commit format[^1]
 - A body that clearly explains the 5 W's of the change: